Krishna-Kosaraju/MLbased-CreditCardFraudDetection/README.md

 To set up the project environment and run the code, follow these steps:

 1. Clone this repository to your local machine
-2. Follow the instructions to install .Rproj file
+2. Run the .Rproj file

 ## Models

-We plan to explore the following machine learning models for credit card transaction analysis:
+I plan to explore the following machine learning models for credit card transaction analysis:

 1. Logistic Regression
 2. Decision Trees
 3. Random Forest
 5. XGBoost

-The choice of models allows us to compare different approaches and determine the best-fit model for the given dataset.
+The choice of models allows me to compare different approaches and determine the best-fit model for the given dataset.

 ## Results

-The results of our analysis, including model performance metrics and visualizations, will be summarized and discussed in the project report.
-We will share the key findings and insights obtained from the credit card transaction analysis.
+The results of my analysis, including model performance metrics and visualizations, will be summarized and discussed in the project report.
+I will share the key findings and insights obtained from the credit card transaction analysis.

 ## Contributing

-We welcome contributions to this project!
+I welcome contributions to this project!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
 Please adhere to the project's code of conduct.

 ---